30 roof types infographic

 10. Curved Roof

 A curved roof was first seen in the 1920s as covering for barn sheds, which allowed farmers to maximize hay storage in their barn lofts.
-As a result, a lot of curved roof barns are popular in the Midwest and were even adapted for use during World War II.
+As a result, many curved roof barns became popular in the Midwest.
+Curved roofs called Quonset huts were even adopted during World War II to house barracks, medical facilities, mess halls, and more.

 curved roof examples